 If you would like to organise an event, book a talk or presentation, please contact Alex Fisher

-Suffolk Archaeology's Jo Caruth will be one of the speakers at the 4th Wheeler Conference, hosted by the Suffolk Institute of Archaeology and History.
-The conference will explore the production of textiles in Suffolk; from the pre-medieval period, through to the medieval woollen cloth industry and silk production in early modern times.
+Suffolk Archaeology's Jo Caruth was a speaker at the 4th Wheeler Conference, hosted by the Suffolk Institute of Archaeology and History, which explored the production of textiles in Suffolk; from the pre-medieval period, through to the medieval woollen cloth industry and silk production in early modern times.

 As part of the launch event for the Heritage Lottery funded project 'Trailing the Hidden Heritage of High Lodge', during the annual open day at the Forestry Comission's High Lodge Visitor Center near Brandon, Suffolk we sent Tim Schofield and Ed Palka to carry out a demonstration magnetometer survey.